 We have meticulously created an environment in which every camper can learn to feel confident in their abilities; our core values are confidence, connection, and character.
 Ultimately, it is our hope that each Camp experience builds upon a camper’s sense of self.

 Leading up to the transfer of the former Camp St. Andrew, UNC was lucky to have widespread community support from former campers and others who believed in the importance of continuing to give youth a fun, safe place to learn and grow during out of school time.
 Going forward, we are counting on this continued support to help our nonprofit agency conduct several restoration projects at the site.
-UNC is currently conducting a capital campaign with opportunities for naming rights to Camp buildings, recognition at a Camp Reopening Picnic, as well as the opportunity to buy a ceremonial “share” of Camp for a $25 donation.
+UNC is currently conducting a capital campaign with opportunities for naming rights to Camp buildings.
 Every contribution helps ensure that the legacy of Camp will continue!
 Click here to find out more about the restoration efforts and how you can help.

-Please also visit and “like” our Camp Kelly Facebook Page, or find us on Instagram: @CampKelly.UNC, to view photos, camper testimonials, and other highlights from this special place!
+Visit and like our Camp Kelly Facebook Page, or find us on Instagram: @CampKelly.UNC, to view photos, camper testimonials, and other highlights from this special place!

 For more information about Camp Kelly, contact Kelly Langan, Director of Camp Initiatives at 570-346-0759 or during Camp season call: 570-836-2975.